IDAES/examples/tutorial.md

 This means that the notebook `src/Examples/DAE/petsc_chem_example.ipynb` in the examples-pse repo should be placed in `idaes_examples/dae/petsc_chem_src.ipynb` in the new repo.

-## Determine the new notebook filename
+## Copy notebook

 Filenames will mostly stay the same, **but** certain suffixes on the old files should be stripped, and the new suffix `_src` added.

-So, all of the following..
+So, any of the following..

 * `foo_example.ipynb`
+* `foo_solution.ipynb`
 * `foo_solution_testing.ipynb`
 * `foo_testing.ipynb`
 * `foo.ipynb`

 ..should be copied to the file `foo_src.ipynb` in the new structure.

-## Copy the notebook
+Before copying the notebook, back up any old version(s) first.
+Then simply copy the file from the old location to the new one.

-You should probably back up the old version first.
-Then copy the file, e.g. in the previous example if `examples-pse` and `examples` were cloned in the same parent directory, you could do, from the `examples` top-level directory:
+For example, using  the previous example, if `examples-pse` and `examples` were cloned in the same parent directory, and the working directory is the `examples` root, do:
 ```shell
 # backup
 cp idaes_examples\nb\dae\petsc_chem_src.ipynb idaes_examples\nb\dae\petsc_chem_src.bak